Analysts Are Bullish on These Materials Stocks: Hudbay Minerals (HBM), Kinross Gold (KGC)

 Hudbay Minerals (HBM)

-Canaccord Genuity analyst Dalton Baretto maintained a Buy rating on Hudbay Minerals yesterday and set a price target of C$12.00.
-The company’s shares closed last Tuesday at $9.26, close to its 52-week high of $9.60.
+RBC Capital analyst Sam Crittenden maintained a Buy rating on Hudbay Minerals yesterday and set a price target of C$13.00.
+The company’s shares closed last Tuesday at $8.19.

-According to TipRanks.com, Baretto is a top 100 analyst with an average return of 35.1% and a 61.2% success rate.
-Baretto covers the Basic Materials sector, focusing on stocks such as Turquoise Hill Resources, First Quantum Minerals, and Hecla Mining Company.
+According to TipRanks.com, Crittenden is a 5-star analyst with an average return of 33.7% and a 65.6% success rate.
+Crittenden covers the Basic Materials sector, focusing on stocks such as Turquoise Hill Resources, First Quantum Minerals, and Nexa Resources SA.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Hudbay Minerals with a $10.36 average price target, a 19.9% upside from current levels.
-In a report issued on April 27, Credit Suisse also maintained a Buy rating on the stock with a C$13.00 price target.
+Currently, the analyst consensus on Hudbay Minerals is a Strong Buy with an average price target of $10.36, implying a 24.8% upside from current levels.
+In a report issued on May 12, Canaccord Genuity also maintained a Buy rating on the stock with a C$12.00 price target.

 See today’s analyst top recommended stocks >>